New Risen Throne interview: ‘The constant presence of light, even within darkness’

 Gabriele: Looking back on 2025, it was an intense and very productive year.
 Releasing “The Journey To Reach The Fathers” as a solo work, collaborating with Phragments on “Between Ecstasy And Death”, and contributing to the Cryo Chamber’s “Tombs”-series album (it’s my second time on the series) allowed me to explore very different creative processes.
 Each project challenged me in a unique way.
 Solo work pushed the conceptual and emotional depth, collaboration opened new dynamics and the collective piece let me experiment within a wider sonic context.
 For me, it wasn’t just about producing music, but about engaging with sound from multiple perspectives and pushing my own boundaries as a composer and producer.
 Looking back, I feel 2025 was one of growth, experimentation, and a deepening of the paths I want to continue following.

-Q: The title of your own album, “The Journey To Reach The Fathers”, carries a deeper, esoteric concept in which death seems to function as a starting point for a more profound, ancestral quest.
+Q: The title of the New Risen Throne album, “The Journey To Reach The Fathers”, carries a deeper, esoteric concept in which death seems to function as a starting point for a more profound, ancestral quest.
 Am I understanding this correctly?
 Could you elaborate on that idea?

 Gabriele: Yes, your understanding is quite close to what I intended.
 In “The Journey To Reach The Fathers”, death is not framed as a divine or supernatural event, it is simply the end of life.
 Yet the passing of someone close inevitably makes us imagine a continuation, a kind of journey beyond what we know.
 I pictured this journey as a passage through five portals, each one representing a stage that gradually frees us from the burdens accumulated during life.
 It is both a passage and a release, culminating in a space where reunion with those we’ve loved becomes possible.